 While much of the 1,150-mile shoreline is filled with resorts, marinas and condos, Lake of the Ozarks State Park offers quiet coves that are undeveloped.

 Two other large lakes are in the southwest corner of the state, 43,000-acre Table Rock Lake and 25,000-acre Stockton Lake.
 Table Rock State Park, located on the lake, is popular because of its proximity to the Branson entertainment area.
-Stockton State Park is reputed to have the best smallmouth bass fishing in the state and also has a nationally recognized sailing school.
+Stockton State Park is reputed to have the best smallmouth bass fishing in the state and is also an ideal location for sailing, due to a perpetual southwest breeze.

 All five lakes are home to state parks that provide boat ramps, campsites and hiking trails.